akuklev/LiterateKotlin/README.md

 ## Unquoted literals

 In Kotlin, trailing functional arguments enjoy special syntax: `a.map({ println(it) })` is simply `a.map { println(it) }`.
-We think trailing textual arguments deserve special syntax too.
+Trailing textual arguments deserve special syntax too.
 Unquoted literals are opened by `~` (with no whitespace before and a whitespace or an indent after) and closed by the next line or dedent.
 Line breaks can be `\`-escaped, `\{...}`-syntax used for type-based JSR 430-like safe interpolation.

 ```Kotlin
 fun greet(name : String)